Grab a bag of chips and dig in. This Corn Queso dip is insanely cheesy, creamy & delicious. It will become your new favorite game day cheese dip.

 Why is ethanol made from corn?

 Most of the ethanol fuel in the United States is produced from starch-based crops like corn.
-Almost 90% of ethanol plants are dry mills due to lower capital costs.
+Almost 90% ofย ethanolย plants are dry mills due to lower capital costs.
 What is dry-milling?
-Dry-milling is the process that grinds the starch-based drops like corn and ferments it into ethanol, with other grains and carbon dioxide.
+Dry-milling is the process that grinds starch-based drops like corn and ferments them into ethanol with other grains and carbon dioxide.

 Currently, 60-70% of pollution is caused by mobile transportation.
-We need to think about our air and what is going into it.
-Ethanol fuel is considered better for the environment over gasoline because it reduces carbon monoxide emissions.
-As demonstrated at last year’s Iowa Corn Quest, the ethanol fuel burned so much cleaner than gasoline.
-Something you may not know is that most of the gasoline sold in the U.S. contains some ethanol.
-This varies dependent on the type of fuel you purchase.
+We need to think about our air and what is going into it.ย Ethanol fuel is better for the environment than gasoline because it reduces carbon monoxide emissions.
+As demonstrated at last yearโs Iowa Corn Quest, the ethanol fuel burned much cleaner than gasoline.
+You may not know that most of the gasoline sold in the U.S. contains some ethanol.
+This varies depending on the type of fuel you purchase.

 I learned this year that ethanol fuel is a huge topic not only in the U.S. but in many other countries.
 The price of corn plays into this as well.
 There is a lot of politics at play here.
-Something that we may not realize is that not only does this affect our environment but our farmers as well.
+Something that we may not realize is that this affects not only our environment but our farmers as well.

 Genetically Modified Corn

 Every year I learn more about corn and GMOs.
-Being from Colorado, I hear a ton of buzz words, but never really have known much until my visits to Iowa, which allowed me to meet with industry experts and talk to the farmers themselves.
+Being from Colorado, I hear a ton of buzzwords but I never really knew much until my visits to Iowa, which allowed me to meet with industry experts and talk to the farmers themselves.

 Why are GMOs used for farming?

 GMO corn is not only innovative but necessary.
-This allows farmers and people all over the world to grow and produce corn in many different conditions, not only providing food for many but allowing corn to be used for other materials besides ending up on our dinner table.
+This allows farmers and people worldwide to grow and produce corn in many different conditions, providing food for many and allowing corn to be used for other materials besides ending up on our dinner table.

 GMO corn has allowed farmers to better their systems and utilize many resources to produce more efficiently, affecting their bottom line and production.

-At the end of the day, corn is beyond what we eat at our dinner table or at the movie theaters.
-Corn fuels our livestock, cars, homes and the passion of the Iowa farmer.
+Corn is beyond what we eat at dinner or movie theaters.
+Corn fuels our livestock, cars, homes, and the passion of the Iowa farmer.

-So while you may be enjoying corn as you eat this amazing queso dip, realize there is a whole lot more to corn than meets the eye.
+So, while you may be enjoying corn as you eat this fantastic queso dip, realize there is much more to corn than meets the eye.

 How do you make Corn Queso Dip?